Kashmir Sultanate: Early Years (14th Century)

 The rule of Udayanadeva lasted until his death in 1338, and he was succeeded by his wife, Kota Rani.
 Shah Mir, in the meantime, strengthened his position in the cabinet of Udayanadeva.
 Kota Rani appointed Bhatta Bhikshana, a powerful minister, as her Prime Minister, ignoring Shah Mir.
-She also moved her capital to Andarkot as Srinagar was, at that time, Shah Mir's stronghold.
-This angered Shah Mir, who, at once, marched against her.
+She also moved her capital to Andarkot as Srinagar was at that time Shah Mir's stronghold.
+This angered Shah Mir, who marched against her.
 At the outset of the war, he assassinated Bhikshana through a conspiracy and threatened Kota Rani to surrender and marry him.
 Kota Rani, after seeing her troops and chiefs deserting her, acquiesced.
 Shah Mir married her at first, but seeing the support she had in the kingdom, he threw her and her children in prison while he himself ascended the throne as Sultan Shamsu'd-Din Shah.

 With the behest of the new rule, a new era, namely the Kashmiri era, replaced the old Laukika era established by the Hindu Emperors.
-Shamsu'd-Din set up Islamic roots in the early stages of the Sultanate, appointing Muslim converts to major posts in the government.
+Shamsu'd-Din set up to Islamise the sultanate, appointing Muslim converts to major posts in the government.
 After his death in 1342, the Sultanate passed on to Shamsu'd-Din's sons, Jamshid and Ali Sher.

 Jamshid, being the eldest, ascended the throne in 1342 and adopted the title of Sultan Jamshid Shah.
 Jamshid worked on the state affairs and infrastructure, constructing various towns and villages and helping the people who were displaced by the Zulju invasion.
 Meanwhile, Ali Sher, in 1343, after a previously failed attempt, successfully usurped the throne and declared himself as Sultan, during Jamshid's absence in Kamraj.
 Ali Sher took on the title of Sultan Alau'd-Din Shah.
 Alau'd-Din was a just and able ruler, bringing back the peasants who left Kashmir after the Zulju invasion and giving them shelter and bread.
 He promulgated the first social and moral laws of the Sultanate, which helped not only the widows but the orphans as well.
 He also defeated the Lavanyas, who rose back to prominence and reclaimed their land.
 After a reign of eleven years, Alau'd Din died in 1354 and was buried in his new town Alau'd-Dinpur.